TABLE OF CONTENT

 File Type Best For Key Features

-SVG Web Scalable, lightweight, supports animation
+Web Scalable, lightweight, supports animation Ideal for responsive websites and digital interfaces

 Start simple, test thoroughly, and save in the right formats to ensure your logo is ready for any platform.